 Not only is it important, but it is highly essential for you to take a few minutes of your day to exercise.
 Being at home for an extended period of time can be unhealthy if your physical activities are limited to getting up from bed, walking a few steps all day, and sitting down on your office chair.
 Keep yourself active and refreshed by doing some sit-ups or some good old stretching.
 There are also a ton of tutorial videos on YouTube if you want to explore yoga and a lot of other workouts you can do from home.

-If you think working from home is too overwhelming and/or complicated for you or that everything is just too much to handle, you can also turn to virtual assistant services being offered by companies like OkayRelax, so you could take your mind off tasks you are too busy to do.
+If you think working from home is too overwhelming and/or complicated for you or that everything is just too much to handle, you can also turn to personal assistant services being offered by companies like OkayRelax, so you could take your mind off tasks you are too busy to do.
 Hiring a VA not only frees up your time, but also assures you that the quality of the output won’t be compromised.
 More than business tasks like social media management, time-consuming research, email management, and appointment scheduling, VAs can also assist you with personal tasks like online ordering, planning your weekly meals, and coming up with a list of activities you and your kids can do at home.